 Compounding the issue is the current humanitarian crisis involving the Tarahumara of the Sierre Madre who have been driven from their homes by drug violence in the Copper Canyon area.
 Approximately 150 families have fled to our region of Sinaloa without food, shelter, clothing or access to clean water.
 They are not registered Mexican citizens and thus have no access to government aid of any kind.

 The Clean Water Project is a cooperative effort to establish safe water for the tens of thousands of people in rural northern Sinaloa, México through the installation of Biosand filters in all villages.
 In each of the areas where water filters have been installed, the incidence of water-borne disease has increased to near zero. (p<.001)

-The objective of this project is to treat all communities within a 100km range of El Fuerte, Sinaloa.
+The objective of this project was to treat all communities within a 100km range of El Fuerte, Sinaloa.
 This area ranges from the north in Choix, Sinaloa to Los Mochis in the south in Sinaloa, the area of highest concentration of indigenous Mayo & Tarahumara.

 Identifying Areas of Greatest Need

 Water Sanitation Training